With a height of 26 inches and weighing in at 15 lbs, it’s the Jersey Giant chicken!

 The American Poultry Association (APA) accepted the Jersey Giant in 1922, but only for its black colored edition.

-Many years later, the White Giants would become a popular color and choice of bird.
+Many years later, the White Jersey Giants would become a popular color and choice of bird.
 It was established and accepted by the APA in 1947.
-The Jersey Giant chicks born with white coloring were known as ‘sports,’ and were then bred to produce the White Jersey Giant chicken we know and love today.
+The Jersey Giant chicks born with white feathers or coloring were known as ‘sports,’ and were then bred to produce the White Jersey Giant chicken we know and love today.

 FACTThe Jersey Giant was listed as endangered in 2001 according to the livestock conservancy, but it was only in 2017 that they received conservation status.
 Today, they remain on the watchlist.

 How Big Does a Jersey Giant Chicken Get?